 Once your dedicated solicitor has secured an admission of liability, they will set about finding a suitable medical expert to produce a medical report which summarises your injuries.
-The report, which will detail the type of injuries you have suffered, their effects on your life, your estimated recovery time and any long term effects, will then be used to value your personal injury compensation, also known as General Damages.
-We will use, firstly, a book called the Judicial Studies Board Guidelines (JSB) a first-port-of-call reference book use by solicitors, barristers and judges.
-After that, if agreement cannot be reached, case-law and finally, the court, can be used to settle disputes between parties.
+The report, which will detail the type of injuries you have suffered, their effects on your life, your estimated recovery time and any long term effects, will then be used to value your personal injury compensation, also known as General Damages and Special Damages.
+When your claim settles, our aim is to see all of your losses recovered in full, plus a proper award for your personal injury, so that you can then move forward and put the incident behind you, and move on with your life.

 What proof do I need to claim for a forklift truck personal injury?

 address as witnesses and your solicitor at MG Legal will contact them to assist in supporting your claim.
-Ensure that the incident is recorded in an accident book and make certain that any version of events written down by other people is accurate before you sign a report form or accident book entry.
+Ensure that the incident is recorded in an accident book at work and make certain that any version of events written down by other people is accurate before you sign a report form or accident book entry.
 Also ask that any CCTV footage of the incident is saved as this is often key evidence in any claim.
 If In doubt about your injuries seek medical attention and your medical records can be obtained later for provision to an expert to evidence your injuries.

 And if you have any questions or queries abour making a claim for personal injury, then please feel free to contact our personal injury solicitors, for a no obligation chat.